Poor Returns on Your Excess Inventory? Big Data May Be the Solution

 While the basic concept of Big Data is far from new (records have been archived since the Dark Ages), recent IoT (Internet of Things) and interconnectivity trends have supercharged data-gathering technologies in nearly every format imaginable.
 90 percent of the world’s Big Data, in fact, has been collected within the past two years!
 Sensors, digital devices, video/audio, networks, log files, transactional applications, web, social media – these are just a few of the places where data can be now be generated in real time and compartmentalized on a scale that is difficult to fathom.

-“During the next eight years,” writes Computer World, “the amount of digital data produced will exceed 40 zettabytes, which is the equivalent of 5,200 GB of data for every man, woman and child on Earth.”
+The deeper one dives into just how large the Big Data pool has gotten in such a short time, the more astounding the statistics become.
+Computer World, for example, cites a Digital University study that says, “During the next eight years, the amount of digital data produced will exceed 40 zettabytes, which is the equivalent of 5,200 GB of data for every man, woman and child on Earth.”